-Anyone who's been in the workforce long enough knows that dress code and work culture vary widely from industry to industry.
+Anyone who's been in the workforce long enough knows that office dress code and work culture vary widely from industry to industry.
 What works for a tech firm in Silicon Valley probably looks very different from a Wall Street bank.
-Whether you work for a corporate law firm or a creative advertising agency, one conundrum seems to be universal—What's appropriate to wear to work?
+Whether you work for a corporate law firm or a creative advertising agency, one conundrum seems to be universal—What's appropriate to wear to the office?

 The truth is that office dress code policies are becoming increasingly more casual, especially in the boom of startup culture.
 Susan Scafidi, a Fordham University law professor and founder of the Fashion Law Institute, went as far as telling The New York Times in 2016 that we're "moving into an era where personal expression is going to trump the desire to create a corporate identity."